-In any case, consulting with an experienced car accident attorney may help you make your case, especially when it may be difficult to do so.
+In any case, consulting with an experienced car accident attorney may help you make your case, especially when it may be challenging to do so.

 Injuries sustained after a car accident T-bone may vary due to factors such as speed, airbags, seat belts, the angle of the collision, and the vehicle type.
 Here are some injuries commonly associated with side-impact collisions: